How to Manage Your Time

 … and then prepare yourself to use them well.

-• Working efficiently requires long periods of focus, but our work environment isn’t (always) set up to provide them
+• You can’t produce much work1 without long periods to focus, but our environment isn’t (always) set up to provide them

 • “External” Obstacles: